jakesauter/machine_learning/README.md

 * No temporal or spatial (or any other in fact) trend is present
 * Data values are independent and random

+If some or none of these assumptions are met the **non-parametric Kruskal-Wallis test** may be applicable.

 LINKS TO HOMEWORK IN WHICH ANOVA WAS COVERED